ilndwhr/CoBra/CoBraAnnotator/README.md

-Enter the start token ID of the identified compound (Default: 5).
+Enter the start token ID of the identified compound (Default: 0).
+If you don not enter an ID the tool will show the error message, that the token ID '0' could not be found.